VisualEditor

-VisualEditor (VE) is an online rich-text editor for MediaWiki-powered wikis that provides a direct visual way to edit pages based on the "what you see is what you get" principle.
+VisualEditor (VE) is an online rich-text editor for MediaWiki-powered wikis that provides a way to edit pages based on the WYSIWYG (what you see is what you get) principle.
 It was developed by the Wikimedia Foundation in partnership with Fandom.
 In July 2013, it was enabled by default on several of the largest Wikipedia projects.

-The Wikimedia Foundation considered it the most challenging technical project to date, while The Economist has called it Wikipedia's "most significant change".
-According to The Daily Dot, Wikimedia Foundation's pursuit of wider participation may risk alienating existing editors.
-In September 2013, English Wikipedia's VisualEditor was changed from opt-out to opt-in, following user complaints, but it was returned to being available by default (for new registered users only) in October 2015 after further development.
+The Wikimedia Foundation considered it the most challenging feature to date, and The Economist called it Wikipedia's "most significant change" in 2011.
+According to The Daily Dot, the Wikimedia Foundation's pursuit of wider participation may regret alienating existing editors.
+In September 2013, English Wikipedia's VisualEditor was changed from opt-out to opt-in, following user complaints, but it was returned to being available by default (for new registered users only) in October 2015 after more development.
 A 2015 study by the Wikimedia Foundation found that VisualEditor failed to provide the anticipated benefits for new editors.

+VisualEditor is bundled with every MediaWiki releases since version 1.35, released in September 2020.

 Development

 The original web-based Wikipedia editor provided by MediaWiki is a plain browser-based text editor, also called 'Source editor', where authors have to learn the wiki markup language to edit.
-A what you see is what you get (WYSIWYG) editor for Wikipedia had been planned for years in order to remove the need to learn the wiki markup language.
+A what you see is what you get editor for Wikipedia had been planned for years in order to remove the need to learn the wiki markup language.
 It was hoped this would reduce the technical hurdle for would-be Wikipedians, enabling wider participation in editing, and was an attempt to reverse the decline in editor numbers of 50,000 in 2006 to 35,000 in 2011, having peaked in 2007.
 It was part of a $1m project aimed at developing new features and making improvements.
 A goal of the project is to allow both the former wiki markup editing and editing with the WYSIWYG VisualEditor.
 According to Wikimedia Foundation's Jay Walsh, the hope is to redress under-represented contributions from Arabic, Portuguese, and Indic-language versions of the site.

 According to Wikimedia Foundation, "There are various reasons that lead existing and prospective contributors not to edit; among them, the complexity of wiki markup is a major issue.
 One of VisualEditor's goals is to empower knowledgeable and good-faith users to edit and become valuable members of the community, even if they're not wiki markup experts.
 We also hope that, with time, experienced editors will find VisualEditor useful for some of their editing tasks."
 In 2012, Sue Gardner, the executive director of the Wikimedia Foundation, said "we don't think that the visual editor, in and of itself, is going to solve the challenge", and Wikipedia co-founder Jimmy Wales remarked "This is epically important".